Diversional therapy

-Diversional Therapy is not just about passing the time, about being entertainers or babysitters.
-As an unknown author once said "Recreation's purpose is not to kill time, but to make time live; not to keep people occupied, but to keep them refreshed; not to offer an escape from life, but to provide a discovery of life."

 Becoming a Diversional Therapist

 To become a diversional therapist in Australia you must complete a diploma or degree in diversional therapy or leisure and health studies and this course needs to be recognised by the Diversional Therapy Association of Australia.
-Entry to the degree courses usually requires completion of your HSC/ACT Year 12 with prerequisite subjects, or assumed knowledge, in one or more of English, chemistry or biology.
-The various universities have different prerequisites and some have flexible entry requirements or offer external study.
-Contact the universities you are interested in for more information as requirements may change.

-In New Zealand, you can complete a National Certificate in Diversion Therapy.
-This course of study generally takes 18 months to complete, and participants must have already achieved a Level 3 Core Competencies qualification, which is a basic all-round groundwork course.
+National Certificate in Diversion Therapy may be completed in New Zealand with a prerequisite of Level 3 Core Competencies qualification, which is a basic all-round groundwork course.
+This course of study would approximately take 18 months to complete.
 The diversional therapy courses are usually offered by institutions that focus on practical learning and skills, teaching about the roles of the diversional therapist and developing the ability to create a plan of care.

-Benefits of Leisure

-Leisure has many well documented health related benefits.